 1. Brew your coffee at home

-This is a simple way to avoid waste from single-use cups and ensure your morning brew is sustainably sourced.
+It’s the most simple way to avoid waste from single-use cups and ensure your morning brew is sustainably sourced.
 From drip-coffee makers to single-serve machines there are many convenient styles of household coffee appliances to suit your preference.
 You can even get a dual model if your household members have differing tastes!

 2. Look for labels that indicate Fairtrade, organic, and/or bird-friendly certifications